 Unfortunately, while asbestos-laden materials are stronger, have low electric conductivity, and can resist extreme heat, the minerals’ fibers can be hazardous to humans.
 The fibrous nature of asbestos makes it easy for humans to ingest them via the respiratory system.

-Over time, the fibers can damage the lungs, the heart and other organs.
+Over time, the fibers can damage the lungs, the heart, and other organs.
 It wasn’t until the late 1970s that the Environmental Protection Agency began to regulate the use of asbestos.
 By then, large numbers of members of the armed forces had been exposed.

 Presently, the federal government, the medical community, and many veterans are now aware that long term exposure to asbestos fibers may cause malignant mesothelioma and other asbestos-related diseases.